Updated: Jan 13

 The verdict is in.
 The last two years have confirmed humans are designed to function within a community.
-Whether personal or professional, all communities are beneficial for optimal physiological function.
+Whether personal or professional, all communities are necessary for optimal physiological function.

 In particular, the activity of learning is greatly enhanced within the confines of community.
 A collective approach in the pursuit of knowledge is beneficial because: